ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Lock assertion Claim Format
 This is the format of the claim regarding the state of the asset in the origin network.

-The claim is network-dependent in the sense that different asset networks or systems may utilize a different asset locking (disablement) mechanism.
+The default format is JSON, with parts being base64 encoded as needed.

-The sender gateway provides the choice of the format to the receiver gateway.
-Mechanisms to establish this value between the sender and receiver gateways may be utilized prior commencing the SAT protocol.
-Specifically, these are expected to be negated prior to the establishment of the SAT protocol and are out of scope for this document.
+If the sender gateway offers multiple choices of other formats to the receiver gateway, the selection must occur prior to the establishment of the session.

 ### Lock assertion Claim

-The actual encoded JSON string representation of the claim using the format as specified by the corresponding Lock assertion Claim Format.
+The actual encoded JSON string representation of the claim using the format as specified by the corresponding Lock Assertion Claim Format value.

 ## Negotiation of Security Protocols and Parameters